igorkulman/coding-journal/content/post/2018-07-18-creating-your-own-xcode-templates.md

 I [use coordinators](architecting-ios-apps-coordinators) so I am creating new `UIViewControllers`, each time referencing RxSwift, having methods for setting up UI, bindings .. most of the time also containing a delegate for the coordinator.

-Having to crate files with the same structure over and over again manually is a waste of time, a much better solution is creating Xcode file templates for those files.
+Having to create files with the same structure over and over again manually is a waste of time, a much better solution is creating Xcode file templates for those files.

 ## Xcode file templates